 More than 280 member companies – including Amazon, Apple, Comcast, Google, Signify and SmartThings – would have contributed their technologies, experiences and innovations to achieve this goal. „We would not be where we are today without the strength and dedication of the Alliance members who have provided thousands of engineers, intellectual property, software accelerators, security protocols and financial resources” said Bruno Vulcano, Chair of the Alliance Board.

-The market launch is drawing near
+Market launch is drawing near

 However, this also means that CSA members who already have devices in use and are planning to make these products fit for operation with Matter with a software update can do so as soon as their devices are officially certified.
 Companies like Eve Systems and Signify have been working on this for a long time and are virtually ready to go.
 So, it could only be a matter of a few weeks until the first updates are delivered.
 The market launch of Matter is getting closer.
 An official launch event has been scheduled for November 3, 2022.

 First product categories

 The first edition of the standard supports eight product categories for the most important applications in the smart home.
 More are expected to follow with future Matter releases.
 The starting repertoire includes:

 - Bridges (for Zigbee, Z-Wave etc.)